All Episodes

 I was surprised by Porter's resignation.

-Uh it's not surprising that there is a lot of turmoil at CIA.
+It's not surprising that there is a lot of turmoil at CIA.

 He was not the most popular figure there.

-But the fact is that's with the concern.
+But the fact is, that's with the concern.

-Uh go back to Cut Three.
+Go back to Cut Three.

 I have to tell you that of all the generals in Washington, this is probably Donald Rumsfeld's least favorite general.

-This is not uh Donald Rumsfeld's favorite general.
+This is not Donald Rumsfeld's favorite general.

-It's it's it's absurd anyway.
+It's absurd anyway.

 Democrats just trying to stoke all these fears of the military running everything.